 It’s instructive to read what Starbucks COO Kevin Johnson had to say on the subject, how the company took advantage of what digital transformation had to offer, and where their investments paid off.
 You can see additional standout examples of digital transformation here.

 Using an idea and innovation management system such as Qmarkets’ Q-max allows you to take the above steps for successful digital transformation and implement them in your own company.
-Using an intuitive, flexible platform such as Q-max also ensures that your innovation processes are designed so as to match your company’s innovation culture and not the other way around.
+Using an intuitive, flexible platform such as Q-max also ensures that your ideation processes are designed to match your company’s needs, making the process of creating a culture of innovation much easier.
 Complimenting Q-max with open innovation tools such as Q-open, Q-live and Q-hack will ensure that for each and every step you need to take on your path to digital transformation, you can be sure that you are doing it in the best way possible, taking advantage of the wisdom of the crowds, and engaging both internal and external stakeholders, who all want to see your digital transformation succeed.